-The committee meeting progress report should be a maximum of four pages (single-spaced, 12 point uncondensed Times New Roman font, 2 cm margins).
+The committee meeting progress report should be a maximum of four pages (singlespaced, 12 point uncondensed Times New Roman font, 2 cm margins).
 The four pages do not include the cover page, title page, 300 word abstract, references, figures, tables, and the summary of achievements.
-The progress report must be distributed by emailing a single PDF to the committee members and the Student Services Assistant at least seven calendar days prior to the committee meeting.
+The progress report must be distributed as a single PDF to the committee members and the Student Services Assistant using the Sharepoint system, at least seven calendar days prior to the committee meeting.
 It is recommended that students obtain examples of thesis committee reports from their labmates or other senior graduate students.

 The report should contain the following:

-- A Supervisory Committee Meeting Cover Page. - A Title Page: Name, Date of Entry into Graduate Program, Project Title, List of Committee Members, Meeting Location, Date and Time. - A paragraph briefly (300 words or less) summarizing the background and main goals of the research (i.e., an abstract).
+- A Title Page: Name, Date of Entry into Graduate Program, Project Title, List of Committee Members, Meeting Location, Date and Time. - An abstract briefly (300 words or less) summarizing the background and main goals of the research.